 Higher interest rates

-Have the first claim to the property in case of default
+Has the first claim to the property in case of default

-Eligible for the mortgage interest tax deduction
+Is eligible for the mortgage-interest tax deduction

 Higher interest rates